 Day Trips From Lausanne

-For an easy to do day trip from Lausanne, consider a trip to nearby Vevey.
-Home to Chaplinโs World and a Giant Fork, thereโs a lot to see to Vevey and itโs well worth a visit.
+For an easy-to-do day trip from Lausanne, consider a trip to nearby Vevey.
+Home to Chaplin’s World and a Giant Fork, there’s a lot to see in Vevey, and it’s well worth a visit.
 For more information on a day trip to Vevey, I have a more detailed post here.
-Not far from Vevey is Montreux and the charming Chillon Castle which can easily be combined with Vevey but really merits a full day.

 If you enjoyed this post on Lausanne, please share it with your friends.

 Disclaimer: I visited Lausanne as a guest of the Lausanne Tourist Board.
-And yes, I really did enjoy my time exploring the city, so much so that I am really looking forward to returning in January to house sit for two cats.
+And yes, I really did enjoy my time exploring the city, so much so that I am really looking forward to returning in January to house-sit for two cats.

 This article contains affiliate links, where I get a small commission at no extra cost to you.

 It’s funny how similar towns in Switzerland are – the first three things to do look exactly like things I did in zurich!
-I need to see more to compare ๐
+I need to see more to compare 🙂

-Lol, there is definitely a Swiss style about the cities ๐
+Lol, there is definitely a Swiss style about the cities 🙂

 Lausanne sounds wonderful!
 So interesting that Swiss fondue is a winter dish, I’ll have to remember that when I visit so I don’t make the mistake of ordering it during the summer!

 I have to admit, even if I had visited in summer, I would have had a fondue.
-After all, I am a tourist ๐
+After all, I am a tourist 🙂

 This is such helpful and inspiring information for my next trip to Switzerland–especially the food!
 Thank you so much!